Instructor

 Why use WorkflowAI with Instructor?

-WorkflowAI integrates seamlessly with your existing code.
+WorkflowAI integrates seamlessly with your existing Instructor code.
 Simply replace the OpenAI base URL with run.workflowai.com/v1 and use your WorkflowAI API key instead of OpenAI API key.
 With this simple change, you instantly get:

 • High Reliability with Automatic Fallback thanks to our multi-provider infrastructure.
 For example, we fall back on Azure OpenAI when OpenAI is down.
 If using Claude, we fall back on AWS Bedrock when Anthropic is down.
-Our for the last 5 months is 100%, and the overhead of our API is only 100ms!
+Our uptime for the last 5 months is 100%, and the overhead of our API is only 100ms!
 We are working on smart cross model fallback. (e.g. fallback on Claude 3.7 when GPT-4.1 is down)

 • Guaranteed structured outputs thanks to our native structured generation provider features (for models supporting structured generation) and thanks to our carefully crafted prompt and automatic retry (for models not supporting structured generation)